mrcagney/make_gtfs/README.rst

   - ``speed`` (optional): float; the average speed of the route in kilometers per hour

-  Missing speed values will be filled with values from the library dictionary `SPEED_BY_RTYPE`.
+  Missing speed values will be filled with values from the library's dictionary `SPEED_BY_RTYPE`.

 - ``speed_zones.geojson`` (optional).
 A GeoJSON file of Polygons representing